 Vehicle CampingVisitors are welcome to camp with their vehicles, but vehicles, including any style trailer or pop-up camper, or vehicles with a rooftop tent or truck bed camper, must be kept on the oceanside beach seaward of the primary dunes, not between or on top of dunes.
 In addition, no vehicle is allowed to camp on the trail behind the dunes known as the "back road" unless there is a designated signed spot.
 Drivers must follow the regulations for off-road vehicles (ORVs) outlined on the Beach Driving section of the website and must have an ORV Beach Driving Permit.
 Special use permits for Long-Term parking are required for vehicles located in long-term parking lots.
 No vehicle may be left unattended for over 24 hours without a permit.

 Tent CampingTent campers may set up among, but not on, the dunes just behind the ocean beach as well as on the sound-side of the island.
 For adequate shelter, a tent that has insect netting and is designed to withstand strong winds is recommended.
 To anchor the tent properly, use stakes that are about one foot in length.
 Standard stakes may not hold in the sand under high wind conditions.

 North Core Banks Camping22 miles of primitive beach is available for camping for vehicles and tents.

 South Core Banks Camping24 miles of primitive beach camping for vehicles and tent camping.

 Shackleford Banks Camping

-8 miles of primitive beach camping for tent camping only.
+8 miles of primitive beaches available to tent campers

 CampfiresOpen campfires can only be built below the high tide line (in damp sand) and be no wider than 3 feet in diameter.
 Bonfires are not allowed.
 Remember that you are the fire department when you are on the island, and you are responsible for the actions of your fire.